fernanDOTdo/s3fs-on-aws-beanstalk/README.md

 Notes
 -----
-Uses s3fs version 1.61.
-Version 1.63 did not allow for non-root write permissions.
-In the typical application, the apache user needs to be able to write files (like images) to the S3 bucket.

-Tested with the "32bit Amazon Linux running PHP 5.3" AMI.
+Tested with the "64bit Amazon Linux running PHP 5.4" AMI.